Marasmius

 The author of the genus was Elias Magnus Fries, who in 1838 classified white-spored agarics having a tough central stipe in this taxon if they were marcescent, i.e. they could dry out but later revive when moistened.
 For Fries, marcescence—by contrast with the "putrescent" (decomposing) nature of most mushrooms—was an important character for classification, which he used to separate this group from genus Collybia (which has now been split into many newer genera).
 The name Marasmius itself comes from the Greek word marasmos, meaning "drying out; withering".
 Modern mycologists no longer consider the marcescence/putrescence distinction a reliable criterion for taxonomy, but Fries's definition of the genus is still roughly applicable.

+Adults of the pleasing fungus beetles Tritoma erythrocephala and T.mimetica have been recorded from unspecified "Marasmius", but this could refer to numerous species of Marasmiaceae, Omphalotaceae or Physalacriaceae.
+Whatever those mushrooms' identity, they does not seem to be a regular food source for T.erythrocephala, while the T.mimetica record conceivably refers to one of the Physalacriaceae on which adults of this beetle usually feed.

 Species

 Below is a list of more prominent species (for a complete list see List of Marasmius species).
 Note that some well-known former members of Marasmius, such as M. alliaceus, have been moved into the new genus Mycetinis; a few others have been reclassified as Rhizomarasmius or Gloiocephala.
 Former M. androsaceus is now considered to belong to genus Gymnopus.